vmware-tanzu-labs/educates-training-platform/workshop-images/base-environment/opt/helper/NOTES.md

 ## Extension Settings

-You can change the port on which the extension listens by setting the `EDUK8S_VSCODE_HELPER_PORT` environment variable.
+You can change the port on which the extension listens by setting the `EDUCATES_VSCODE_HELPER_PORT` environment variable.

 ## Building for Testing